mattfoster/hackerific.net/content/doing.md

 ## November 2022

 * Read: The Spare Man by [Mary Robinette Kowal][MRK]
+* Listened: The Testaments by Margaret Atwood
+* Listened: Termination Shock by [Neal Stephenson][NS]

 ## October 2022

 * Read: The Last Graduate by [Naomi Novik][NN]
 * Read: The Golden Enclaves by [Naomi Novik][NN]
 * Read: Light Chaser by [Peter F. Hamilton][PFH]
+* Listened: Spoon-Fed by Tim Spector

 ## September 2022